rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 If the app is not being used actively the `GeoManager` depends only on significant change in device's location to gather location updates.

-The `GeoManager` consists of a `GeoTracker` that spools the captured location updates every `15 minutes` which is set as default batching delay.
+The `GeoManager` consists of a `GeoTracker` that spools the captured location updates every `60 seconds` which is set as default batching delay.

 **NOTE:** Developer needs to enable `Location Updates` for `Background Modes` in `Signing & Capabilities` in Xcode.
 Also the `GeoManager` cannot track the device's location for terminated state if the user has not granted `Always Authorization` to the location services.